 HOMAGE

-Based on my experiences of losing my father to cancer, the short film 'Homage' explores the long process of realizing that someone will pass away, and the difficult balance between pursuing our ambitions and being present with those we love.
+Based on my experiences of losing my father to cancer, the short film 'Homage' explores the long process of grief before someone passes away, and the difficult balance between pursuing our ambitions and being present with those we love.

-With actors like Kristofer Hivju (Game of Thrones, Force Majeure, The Witcher) and Eili Harboe (Succession, Thelma) already signed on, this ambitious yet grounded film aims to capture a wide international audience with a grand visual flare, yet deeply emotional core.
+With actors like Kristofer Hivju (Game of Thrones, Force Majeure, The Witcher) Eili Harboe (Succession, Thelma) this ambitious, yet grounded film, aims to capture a wide international audience with a grand visual flare and deeply emotional story.

 MOTIVATON

-The film is inspired by my experiences during the production of my previous short film, Cucumber, in Japan.
-While I was there, my father’s cancer spread to his kidneys.
-Being in Japan while he suffered at home—the conflict between pursuing my own dreams and the guilt of being so far away—is the emotional core of the film.
+The film is inspired by the emotions that surfaced while shooting my previous short, Agurk, in Japan.
+While I was there, my father’s cancer spread, and the time we had left suddenly vanished.
+Being torn between pursuing my own ambitions and the guilt of being far from home became the emotional core of what would become Homage.

 VISION